Retrieval-Augmented Test Generation: How Far Are We?: Introduction

+\respto{7-1} \respto{7-2} This work pioneers RAG-based LLMs for unit test generation in ML/DL libraries and systematically evaluates how three domain-specific knowledge sources, i.e., official documentation and community-based forums, can advance code coverage and bug detectability.
+We also propose a simple yet effective RAG approach, API-level RAG, that improves test adequacy.

-This paper makes the following contributions: \begin{itemize} \item We are the first to explore the potential of RAG-based LLMs for unit test generation tasks. \item We investigate the effectiveness of RAGs with different sources of domain knowledge for unit test generation, i.e., API documentation, GitHub issues, and StackOverflow Q\&As. \item We performed a comprehensive manual analysis of the generated tests to examine the advantages and limitations of various domain knowledge sources in RAG-based unit test generation. \item We created a benchmark dataset for RAG-based test generation.
-All code and data used in the experiment are shared as a replication package for future researchers\footnote{\url{https://anonymous.4open.science/r/api_guided_testgen-FB88}}.
+This paper makes the following contributions: \begin{itemize} \item We are the first to explore the potential of RAG-based LLMs for unit test generation tasks on ML/DL libraries. \item We investigate the effectiveness of RAGs with different sources of domain knowledge for unit test generation, i.e., API documentation, GitHub issues, and StackOverflow Q\&As. \item We perform a comprehensive manual analysis of the generated tests that detect bugs and examine the advantages and limitations of various domain knowledge sources in RAG-based unit test generation. \item We created a benchmark dataset for RAG-based test generation.
+All code and data used in the experiment are shared as a replication package for future researchers\respto{8-7}\footnote{\url{https://github.com/shinjh0849/api_guided_testgen}}. \end{itemize}